Loans for Minorities with Bad Credit

 The SBA offers loans over ten to twenty-five years with interest rates that start at under 7%.
 The SBA sometimes requires you to attend training programs and to disclose any business plans you may have.
 SBA small business loans with bad credit for Minorities aren’t usually given to start-ups, but rather to small established businesses.
 According to Andrea Roebker, one of the SBA’s regional communications directors, minority businesses received more than $8.5 billion during the 2016 tax year.

 The main disadvantage of a small business loan from the SBA is that the paperwork takes between one and three months.
 The advantages are some of the lowest interest rates around and that they don’t always require collateral.
 They offer long repayment terms of up to twenty-five years.

 Minority-owned businesses frequently operate in disadvantaged locations and often don’t have much collateral.
 They often struggle to obtain funding at affordable rates and terms, particularly from traditional lenders.
 Plus, the business owner is expected to have a high collateral amount, excellent credit ratings, and an extremely secure business model.

 The benefits when applying for funding from a CDFI for a minority small business owner is that they are more flexible than traditional lenders.
 It’s easier to get approval, and the applicant generally gets an answer quicker.
 They also provide other assistance like business planning, legal advice and bookkeeping should you require it.
-Also, the community benefits too, as most CDFIs are local institutions with policy aims of investing into their own communities.
+Also, the community benefits too, as most CDFIs are local institutions with policy aims of investing in their own communities.

 3. Minority Business Development Agency

 This is a government agency with online and business centers across the country.
 One of their services is connecting minority business owners with sympathetic lenders.